This resource has been updated as part of the veterinary review process as of December 14, 2021.

 There is less research available regarding resistance in camelids, but studies suggest that alpacas may be more resistant to barber pole worm than sheep.
 A retrospective review of llamas and alpacas admitted to The University of Georgia Veterinary Teaching Hospital and Athens Diagnostic Laboratory between 2002 and 2013 found that llamas had higher rates of barber pole worm infection than alpacas, but more research is needed to determine if this is due to differences in immunity between the two species or the result of other factors.

 In addition to the species and breeds that may be more resistant to barber pole worm infections, other factors contribute to the immune response of an individual.
-Individuals develop some degree of immunity as they age, but this is more pronounced in sheep than in goats.
-Therefore, very young residents will be more vulnerable than mature residents, but elderly individuals are also more susceptible.
-Individuals in late pregnancy or who have recently given birth are also more susceptible to infection.
+Individuals develop some degree of immunity as they age; this is more pronounced in sheep than in goats.
+Therefore, very young residents will be more vulnerable than mature residents.
+Elderly individuals are also more susceptible due to waning immune system function.
+Individuals in late pregnancy or who have recently given birth are also more susceptible to infection and will also be more likely to shed eggs.
 Additional factors that can result in increased susceptibility include poor nutrition, a weakened immune system due to stress or illness, and being exposed to barber pole worm for the first time.

 Signs Of Haemonchosis

 In addition to anemia, which manifests as pale mucous membranes, barber pole worm infections can also cause bottle jaw (fluid-build up under the jaw), inappetence, lethargy, weakness, and weight loss.
-Diarrhea, while sometimes seen in individuals with high levels of barber pole worms, is not considered a direct cause of barber pole worm infection.
-However, it is not uncommon for individuals to harbor multiple different parasites at once, so an individual could have haemonchosis as well as another parasitic infection that causes diarrhea.
+Diarrhea is not associated with barber pole worm.
+However, it is not uncommon for individuals to harbor multiple different gastrointestinal parasites at once, so an individual could have haemonchosis as well as another parasitic infection that causes diarrhea.

-Over the years, deworming recommendations, especially for small ruminants, have evolved in response to the growing issue of anthelmintic-resistant parasites.
-Anthelmintic-resistant barber pole worms are an issue in sheep, goats, llamas, and alpacas, though the degree of resistance and to which drugs worms are resistant will vary region by region and also property to property.
+Over the years, The act of medicating an animal to reduce or eliminate internal parasites, either prophylactically or in response to illness. recommendations, especially for small ruminants, have evolved in response to the growing issue of anthelmintic-resistant parasites.
+Anthelmintic-resistant barber pole worms are an issue in sheep, goats, llamas, and alpacas around the world, though the degree of resistance and to which drugs worms are resistant will vary region by region and also property to property.

 A History Of Overuse